open-risk/age/README.md

-# AGE is Accounting Graph Environment
+# AGE is an Accounting Graph Environment